 Planting and transplanting trees and shrubs

-Trees and Shrubs should be selected for a site based on the ability of the plant to tolerate the soil, light, climate, and residential conditions present at that location.
-Information on the ability of various shrubs to tolerate environmental conditions in Minnesota can be found in the following guides published by University of Minnesota Extension:
+- Select trees and shrubs for a site based on the ability of the plant to handle the soil, light, climate, and residential conditions present at that location.

 The conditions of the planting site are as important as the plant.
-Soil type and drainage, available water and sunlight, exposure to drying winds, and other factors must be considered.
-Attempting to match the requirements of the plant to the site increases the survivability, performance, and longevity of the plant selected.
+Consider soil type and drainage, available water and sunlight, exposure to drying winds and other factors.
+Matching the needs of the plant to the site increases the plant’s performance and longevity.

 Soil texture and drainage

 - Soil texture and drainage are closely related.

 - Sandy soils are well drained, and have large pore spaces and poor water-holding capabilities.
 They are associated with dry conditions.